glenpegado/StyleAI1/SETUP_GUIDE.md

 - **Technical Issues**: Check browser console and server logs
 - **API Limits**: Monitor usage in respective dashboards

-Your StyleAI1 app now has the same capabilities as ShopEncore and WhatsOnTheStar! 🎉
+Your peacedrobe app now has the same capabilities as ShopEncore and WhatsOnTheStar! 🎉